norsez/BDToastAlert/README.md

 	    return self;
 	}

-If you are guessing `textLabel` property is the `UILabel` on the `BDDefaultToastView` class, then you are correct.
+If you guess that the `textLabel` property is the `UILabel` on the `BDDefaultToastView` class, then you are correct.
 You can configure the label any way you like.
-For the background gradient, the following methods configure how it looks
+For the background gradient, the following methods: configure how it looks

-- startGradientColor
+- `startGradientColor`
-- endGradientColor
+- `endGradientColor`
-- shadowColor
+- `shadowColor`
-- backgroundRadius
+- `backgroundRadius`

-####Start from scratch
+####Customize by Starting from Scratch
 You can subclass a `UIView` for your custom toast with the following requirements:

 1. The view must conform to the `BDToastViewProtocol`